 But what about our Turkish friends and neighbours?

-Turkey is a Muslim country and Turkish people do not celebrate Christmas as such, although the idea is not a throughly alien one.
+Turkey is a Muslim country and Turkish people do not celebrate Christmas as such, although the idea is not a thoroughly alien one.
 Santa Claus (Father Christmas) was born in Turkey and is called Noel Baba in Turkish.
 It has long been the tradition that Noel Baba would bring gifts to kids on New Year’s Eve.

 Many shops and garden centres stock Christmas trees and decorations.